-Saarioinen has on average 1 900 employees in Finland and in Estonia, production on three locations and the head office in Tampere.
-The head office is responsible for administration, sales, marketing, finance, payroll, purchasing, export, communication and IT, is in Tampere, Finland.
+Saarioinen has on average 1340 employees, production on four locations and the head office in Tampere, Finland.
+The head office is responsible for administration, sales, marketing, finance, payroll, purchasing, export, communication and IT.
 Saarioinen also has an affiliate and a production site in Estonia.
-Saarioinen Eesti's factory was established in 2009 with the aim to start developing and producing a new ready-to-eat product line.
+Saarioinen Eesti's factory was established in 2009.